Who reviews schools

 - the Guidelines to the Minimum Standards and other requirements for registration of schools including those offering senior secondary courses.

-When your school is selected for review, we use risk-based assessment to determine the focus of the review.
+When your school is selected for review, a risk-based assessment is conducted to determine the focus of the review.
 Depending on the outcome of this assessment, your school may be subject to a desk audit where we review school documentation, or a site audit where we or one of our contracted reviewers visit your school.

 We may also conduct a financial capability assessment or assessment of your school's bushfire preparedness and emergency management procedures.